ruihildt/roller-derby-board/README.md

-# Roller Derby Strategy Board
+# Derbyboard

+## Record your roller derby tactics from your browser

-This is an interactive web application that enables real-time recording of roller derby strategies through your browser.
-Create dynamic track visualizations with player movements, pack formations while capturing video with optional audio commentary.
+Derbyboard is an interactive web application that enables recording of roller derby strategies through your browser, with optional audio capture.

-The main goal is to make it as easy as possible sharing roller derby plays, making it an effective tool for coaches, players, and teams to communicate tactics.
+The main goal is to make it as easy as possible sharing roller derby tactics and game situations, making it an effective tool for coaches, players, officials and teams to talk about the game.

 ## Core features